alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 The fee is £30 (plus £15 for each certified copy, if you need these).
 You’ll get an invoice after you’ve applied.

-When applying, you can ask for the following to be attached to your export documentation:
+The importing country may need more information about your export.
+When applying for your certificate, you can ask for the following to be attached to your export documentation:

 - manufacturing authorisation
 - a summary of product characteristics (SPC) or product literature (or both)